 The Baptism of Christ & The Birth of Christ painted by miniature painter Manish Soni

 Mumbai-based museum Sarmaya has grown to be a carefully curated repository of art, artefacts and living traditions from the Indian subcontinent.
-Yet their most recent collaboration - The Christ Commission - transcends boundaries in a most unusual way; it visualizes moments from Jesus Christ’s life through the ancient Mughal Hamzanama tradition of miniature paintings.
+Yet their most recent collaboration - The Christ Commission - transcends boundaries in a most unusual way; it visualises moments from Jesus Christ’s life through the ancient Mughal Hamzanama tradition of miniature paintings.

 While Sarmaya founder and collector Paul Abraham turns to his roots as a Knanaya Christian to examine the Eastern context of Christianity, third generation miniature artist Manish Soni, who hails from Bhilwara, Rajasthan, diversifies his practice by immersing in the unique Hamzanama style from Akbar’s time.
 Over the three years, the two aim to create a rich and engrossing series of 24 contemporary paintings that will leave the viewer in awe.